-If Employees who are required to obtain dual technician certification (C957 Captains and employees assigned to heavy rescue squads) do not have either certification and meet the above parameters, they will receive assignment pay for one of the two disciplines.
-If the employee has one technical certification in good standing and is receiving assignment pay, the member will receive assignment pay for the second discipline if the above parameters are met.
+If Employees who are required to obtain dual technician certification (C957 Captains and employees assigned to heavy rescue squads) do not have either team pay and employee has not been offered a training spot in the required entry level Special Operations course within 6 months of accepting their assignment, they will receive team pay for one of the two disciplines.
+If the employee has one technical certification in good standing and is receiving team pay, the member will receive assignment pay for the second discipline if the employee has not been offered a training spot in the required entry level Special Operations course within 6 months of accepting their team position.

-- D. Effective July 14, 2008, employees who meet the Fire Department's linguistic skill qualifications and become certified, shall receive a premium of \$75.00 per month. - E. It is understood that the pay rates set forth in Attachment "A" are interpreted to be specific with regards to steps, corresponding years of service and monthly salaries, except that performance related items including, but not limited to, special merit increases, special salary adjustments, demotions, assignment pay and extensions in merit pay anniversary dates resulting from extended leave without pay, industrial and light duty assignments, and reinstatements may alter an employee's step progression and monthly salaries as indicated in Attachment "A."
+- E. Effective July 14, 2008, employees who meet the Fire Department's linguistic skill qualifications and become certified, shall receive a premium of \$75.00 per month. - F. It is understood that the pay rates set forth in Attachment "A" are interpreted to be specific with regards to steps, corresponding years of service and monthly salaries, except that performance related items including, but not limited to, special merit increases, special salary adjustments, demotions, assignment pay and extensions in merit pay anniversary dates resulting from extended leave without pay, industrial and light duty assignments, and reinstatements may alter an employee's step progression and monthly salaries as indicated in Attachment "A."